-Where a ratepayer is a beneficiary of industrial activity and is not itself associated with low volume pavement consumption, it may enjoy monetary and non-monetary benefits which it can be charged for, and which reduce the PMCI to a net PMCI as discussed above.
+Where a rating unit is a beneficiary of industrial activity and is not itself associated with low volume pavement consumption, it may enjoy monetary and non-monetary benefits which it can be charged for, and which reduce the PMCI to a net PMCI as discussed above.

 A Council may recover all such amounts from ratepayers who benefit.
-To do this the Council may levy differential charges on non-land-production beneficiaries to cover the sum of these amounts for all industries.
+To do this the Council may set differential charges on non-land-production beneficiaries to cover the sum of these amounts for all industries.

 There are many ways to do this.
 A targeted rate provides flexibility for calculating charges.
-If considering a targeted rate, a Council must assess whether the cost of setting the rate outweighs the benefits of doing so and the benefits that each pavement consumer industry provides the community over the 30 years of the infrastructure plan.
+If considering a targeted rate, a Council must assess whether the cost of setting the rate outweighs the benefits of doing so.
 Having made this assessment, the Council may:

-- (1) do nothing, since the cost of setting targeted rates outweighs the benefits of doing so - or
+(1) do nothing, since the cost of setting targeted rates outweighs the benefits of doing so or

-(2) levy a targeted rate:
+(2) set a targeted rate:

-- assess the benefits that each pavement consumer industry provides the community over the 30 years of the infrastructure plan (for pragmatism, the Council may make a reasonable estimate) - reduce each PMCI by this amount to produce the net PMCI (above) - total the value of benefits from all industry pavement consumers - allocate this total as charges to rating units - as a percentage measure of allocation to beneficiaries (such as residential ratepayers), use proportionate capital value of the rating unit of the total capital value of all non-pavement consumer rating units.
+- assess the benefits that each pavement consumer industry provides the community over the 30 years of the infrastructure plan (for pragmatism, the Council may make a reasonable estimate) - reduce each PMCI by this amount to produce the net PMCI (above) - total the value of benefits from all industry pavement consumers - allocate this total as charges to rating units

-As with the land use rating units, Councils are required to use the categories in Schedule 2 to group rating units for charges.
-The "land use" category differentiates residential and various commercial types of beneficiary ratepayers from pavement consumers.
+Councils are required to use the matters in Schedule 2 to categorise rating units.
+The "land use" category differentiates residential and various commercial types of beneficiary rating unit from pavement consumers.

-Councils are required to use the factors in Schedule 3 to calculate charges for the rating units.
+Councils are required to use the factors in Schedule 3 to calculate liability for targeted rates.
 Capital value is a proxy for asset wealth of rating units.
 Asset wealth can include some contribution from the industrial activity of some or all pavement consumer industries in the District.
 Capital value of a rating unit is potentially a reasonable indicator for economic development produced by industrial activity.